vygr/ChrysaLisp-/README.md

 A version of ChrysaLisp Lisp written in C++.

-Needs a few OS specific missing built in functions from ChrysaLisp yet.
-However it can now use the same compiler enviroment from ChrysaLisp OS to build a full OS boot image !
+Missing a few built in functions from ChrysaLisp yet.
+However it can now use the same compiler enviroment from ChrysaLisp OS to compile and build a full OS boot image from identical source !

 Make with: